10 Common Chinese Idioms Also Useful In English

-Here, we have mentioned some important common questions related to Chengyu:
+Here, we have mentioned some essential common questions related to Chengyu:

 1. Define Chengyu?

 It is a four-character idiom.
-There could be exceptions for more characters, although 4 characters are the norm.
+There could be exceptions for more characters, although four characters are the norm.

 2. How many Chinese Idioms can be learned?

 Generally, you can learn thousands of Chinese Idioms.
-But, it is not possible to learn it all.
-Better will be to find the popular ones and use them in regular daily life.
+But, it is not possible to know them all.
+Better to find the popular ones and use them in daily life.

 3. Is it important to learn Chengyu?

 It is helpful to understand Chengyu, but it is not necessary.
 Focus on the fundamentals of Mandarin until you become an average or high-level speaker.
-The main advantage of learning idioms in addition to enhancing your Chinese level can also enrich your understanding of Chinese history.
+The main advantage of learning idioms and enhancing your Chinese level can also enrich your understanding of Chinese history.

-4. How many Chinese Idioms are essential to memorize while learning the language?
+4. How many Chinese Idioms are essential to memorise?

-For the Mandarin speakers who have memorized some Chinese idioms, learning general vocabulary would be sufficient.
+Learning general vocabulary would be sufficient for Mandarin speakers who have memorised some Chinese idioms.
 You must understand idioms as a “nice to have” skill, furthermore growing your vocabulary is required.

 Chinese idioms, also known as chengyu, are very important for Chinese culture.
 If you want to enhance your knowledge of the language and history of Mandarin or simply impress the locals during your trip to China, try learning chengyu.